 Last week, I gave you a couple of simple strategies to keep on top of what’s selling in the stock photo world.
-If you missed that issue, you can read it here.

 Now, let’s look at how to see what’s selling specifically on the stock sites where you submit (or plan to submit) photos.

 This is something you can do right now, as you read this.
 It’ll take about a minute.
 Here’s how to follow along:

 - Think of a few topics that you would like to photograph.
 These can be activities you enjoy, people you know, things in your hometown, etc. Or, if you recently took photos of some activity, thing, or place, you can use that.